Serving All of Georgia, Florida, & Texas

 There are some special circumstances, such as when minors are involved or injuries are discovered later, that lead to some differences in the deadline.
 However, as you need to decide whether to file within six months, it’s very important that you speak with a lawyer soon after the accident.
 We can help you determine the deadline that applies to your situation.

-What Do Savannah Bus Accident Attorneys Do?
+What Do Savannah Bus Accident Lawyers Do?

-It’s the responsibility of a Savannah bus accident attorney to seek compensation for injuries while representing you and advocating for you in either the settlement process or litigation.
+It’s the responsibility of a Savannah bus accident lawyer to seek compensation for injuries while representing you and advocating for you in either the settlement process or litigation.
 To represent you properly, we often need to begin with a thorough investigation of the accident.
 This allows us to establish who is liable and gather evidence that can be used to prove that liability.

 Once we have an understanding of who is liable, we usually seek to negotiate a settlement with them, as that can avoid the litigation process.
 Having our lawyers negotiate on your behalf often has several benefits, including an implicit threat of taking the claim to court, which can encourage a more willing negotiation by the other side.